Witekio/imx-iotcore/README.md

 hal - Contains hal extension sources.

-## Info
+# Info

-For more information about Windows 10 IoT Core, see our online documentation [here](http://windowsondevices.com)
+For more information about Windows 10 IoT Core, see Microsoft online documentation [here](http://windowsondevices.com)

 We are working hard to improve Windows 10 IoT Core and deeply value any feedback we get.